gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-text-canvas2d.md

 Title: WebGL Text - Canvas 2D
 Description: How to display text using a 2D canvas that is in sync with WebGL
-TOC: WebGL Text - Canvas 2D
+TOC: Text - Canvas 2D

 This article is a continuation of [previous WebGL articles about drawing